telekom/pubsub-horizon-starlight/docs/architecture.md

 The next step is to trigger a schema check when the function is activated.
 The schema check starts with validating the publisherId and checking the schema of the eventType.
-If the schema is valid, the json event is validated with the json schema.
+If the schema is valid, the JSON event is validated with the JSON schema.
 If this fails, a 400 BadRequest is returned.
 Otherwise, the schemaValidation is canceled and the event is provided with a timestamp.

 If checkEventTypeOwnerShip and schemaValidation have been successfully completed or disabled and the event has been timestamped, the publishEventMessage is created.
-The status of the message is set to PROCESSED and the specified http filter is applied.
-After that, Starlight tries to write the event with the status PROCESSED into the kafka.
+The status of the message is set to PROCESSED and the specified HTTP filter is applied.
+After that, Starlight tries to write the event with the status PROCESSED into Kafka.
 If this works, the publishTask is finished and the event is marked as produced.
-If writing to the kafka failed, an exception check is performed and the exception is written before the event is also marked as produced.
+If writing to Kafka failed, an exception check is performed and the exception is written before the event is also marked as produced.

 Furthermore, similar to all other components in Horizon, the Starlight component incorporates logs, tracing, and metrics to document its functionalities and performance metrics.